eda6767/cloud_composer/README.md

 <img width="689" alt="Zrzut ekranu 2023-05-15 o 13 02 11" src="https://github.com/eda6767/airflow/assets/102791467/a0574b3d-8478-4c6e-903b-a0081ca981b2">

 ###### After as environments has been created we can check DAG list, logs, DAG folder and also Aifrlow webserver.
-Now, we have to define first DAG.
-For this purpose we have to copy python file to DAG folder.
-This can be done throught console  or throught cloud shell. :shipit:

 <br>